Boschetzel/PandasDataFrame/README.md

   - Matplotlib
   - Bokeh
 - Get data (*.csv) using Selenium
+- Scikit-learn (Supervised learning with 2 algo)

 ## More Info

 **Issues, feedback and pull requests are welcome.**

-This project is still in version 1.0.3 and subject to further changes.
+This project is still in version 1.0.5 and subject to further changes.

 If you like this project remember to leave a ⭐!